NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``AD00433`` -- FUEL OIL NO.2 (HO/DIESEL), EXXON:

     W009: Distillation fraction recovered is missing or invalid

-``AD00434`` -- FUEL OIL NO.4:

-    W009: Distillation fraction recovered is missing or invalid

-``AD00447`` -- FULMAR:

-    W009: Distillation fraction recovered is missing or invalid